riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

  strong DH problem, so we do not discuss it further in this memo.

 A more detailed taxonomy of related problems is given in {{KM07}}
- together with some relations between them.
+ together with some relations between them; some black-box separations are given in {{ZZCGZ14}}.

 # Conventions and Definitions